JasonThomasData/game_of_life/README.md

     pip3 install -r requirements.txt

-By the way, there is only one dependency there, but using requirements.txt is a good habbit.
+By the way, there is only one dependency there, but using requirements.txt is a good habit.
 Alternatively, do:

     pip3 install numpy